google/gapid/BUILDING.md

 ### Install Java Runtime 8

 A JRE is required by the Android SDK tools.
-If you do not already have a JRE installed, please [install the Java Runtime Environment from here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
+If you do not already have a JRE installed, you can [install OpenJDK from here](https://adoptopenjdk.net/releases.html) (good defaults are version 8 and Hotspot JVM).

 ### Install Android SDK and NDK